Anushka-T/Data-science-projects/README.md

 # Data Science Portfolio

-A repository containing my data science projects, presented as iPython Notebooks.
+A repository containing my data science and machine learning projects.
 Where possible, data used in the project and models created by me have also been shared.

 ## Project list